scorpidio11/Scrape/README.md

 ### Overview

-Scrap is a web app that lets users view and leave comments on the latest news.
+NYT World News Scrap is a web app that lets users view and leave comments on the latest news.
 But instead of writing articles, flex Mongoose and Cheerio muscles to scrape news from another site.